 See more serrano alternatives here.

 I hope this article helped you learn more about the amazing serrano pepper.
-We love to grow these versatile little hot peppers in our garden every single year.
+We love to grow these versatile little hot peppers in our garden every year.
 Good luck and happy growing!